Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Large scale structures

 \subsection{Numerical implementation}

-The model is implemented both at the background and perturbations levels as a modification of the CLASS code \cite{CLASS}.
+The model is implemented both at the background and perturbations levels as a modification (available upon request) of the CLASS code \cite{CLASS}.
 A shooting method is used to ensure the desired final energy density of cold dark matter, given that it no longer scales as $1/a^3$.
 Also the total energy budget is adjusted with another shooting method since there is a residual energy density in the scalar field not known a priori.
 The marginal distribution in the $\Lambda\beta$CDM model is shown in Fig.~\ref{fig:BetaPhi}.
 While the initial conditions need to be adjusted for the scalar field to provide a viable solution, it is important to stress that (1) the space of solutions contains trajectories that provide a better fit than the $\Lambda$CDM and (2) that there is no fine tuning on the parameters $(\varphi_i,A_i)$.

 Numerically, the background scalar field is set directly onto its radiation era attractor, that is assuming $k_2=0$ in Eq.~\eqref{eq:varphia}.
-The derivative of the field is related the field initial value thanks to the lowest order expansion of Eq.~\eqref{eq:varphiaJY} which then yields $\varphi(a) = \varphi_i[1 - K_0a/(2 a_{\rm eq})] + {\cal O}(a^2)$.
-The expression of $K_0$ for the $\Lambda\beta$CDM model is given by Eq.~\eqref{eq:defK0}, and for other models we use
+The derivative of the field is related to the field initial value thanks to the lowest order expansion of Eq.~\eqref{eq:varphiaJY} which then yields $\varphi(a) = \varphi_i[1 - K_0a/(2 a_{\rm eq})] + {\cal O}(a^2)$.
+The expression of $K_0$ for the $\Lambda\beta$CDM model is given by Eq.~\eqref{eq:defK0c}, and for other models we use the general form~\eqref{eq:defK0c} which, except for the model~(\ref{e.defmodel1}), depends on $\beta$ and $\varphi_i$.